epfml/disco/docs/PRIVACY.md

 1. the weights of the public and collaborative model ([Carlini et al., 2019](https://www.usenix.org/conference/usenixsecurity19/presentation/carlini));
 2. the model updates shared by the client ([Bonawitz et al., 2017](https://doi.org/10.1145/3133956.3133982)).

-In addition to the intrinsic security of federated and decentralized learning, DSICO ensures privacy and security via two different and complementary methods:
+In addition to the intrinsic security of federated and decentralized learning, DISCO ensures privacy and security via two different and complementary methods:
 1. Differential privacy ([McMahan et al., 2018](http://arxiv.org/abs/1710.06963) and [Abadi et al., 2016](https://doi.org/10.1145/2976749.2978318)), and
 2. Secure aggregation of model updates ([Bonawitz et al., 2017](https://doi.org/10.1145/3133956.3133982)).